dotnet/sdk/README.md

   --check            Terminates with a non-zero exit code if any files were formatted.
   --files            A comma separated list of relative file paths to format.
 All files are formatted if empty.
-  --version          Display version information
+  --version          Display version information --report           Writes a json file to the given directory.
+Defaults to 'format-report.json' if no filename given.
 ```

 Add `format` after `dotnet` and before the command arguments that you want to run: